robonoff/FAIR-Data-Center/README.md

 # FAIR Data Center Monitoring

 A FAIR-compliant data system for HPC infrastructure monitoring data, developed at Area Science Park, Trieste, Italy.
-This project is part of the Advanced Data Management exam held by lecturers at INAF and Area Science Park, respectively: (Andrea Bignamini)[linkedin.com/in/andrea-bignamini-aaa2083a?originalSubdomain=it], (Marco Molinaro)[https://www.linkedin.com/in/marco-molinaro/], (Marco Frailis)[https://www.linkedin.com/in/marco-frailis-2779a9b/] and (Federica Bazzocchi)[https://www.linkedin.com/in/federica-bazzocchi-a48b8219/].
+This project is part of the Advanced Data Management exam held by lecturers at INAF and Area Science Park, respectively: [Andrea Bignamini](linkedin.com/in/andrea-bignamini-aaa2083a?originalSubdomain=it), [Marco Molinaro](https://www.linkedin.com/in/marco-molinaro/), [Marco Frailis](https://www.linkedin.com/in/marco-frailis-2779a9b/) and [Federica Bazzocchi](https://www.linkedin.com/in/federica-bazzocchi-a48b8219/).

 ## Overview